jijoel/web-development-notes/git.md

-git branch -a                           shows all branches available on the remote repository git checkout -b dev origin/dev          checkout the dev remote branch (create a local tracker) git fetch [remote] [branch]             pulls a branch from remote to local
+git branch -a                           shows all branches available on the remote repository git checkout -b dev origin/dev          checkout the dev remote branch (create a local tracker) git fetch [remote] [branch]             pulls a branch from remote to local git branch -rd origin/branch            deletes the local reference to a (deleted) branch

 git remote update
 git pull --all

 Configuration